 The Center for Learning & Advancement (CLA) provides tutoring support services to all students at GCU.
 It offers several tutoring formats like face-to-face (one-on-one and small group), live online sessions, and content area clubs.
 Students are also welcome to use the CLA facilities for studying with their peers or alone.
 Additionally, the CLA supports student success through tutorials and workshops related to reading strategies, time management techniques, study skills, note-taking strategies, testtaking techniques, and APA.
 As an added resource, ThinkingStorm is an online tutoring service that Grand Canyon University makes available to all its students.
 ThinkingStorm provides tutoring in mathematics (basic math through Calculus, including Bilingual Math), Biology, Introduction to Human Anatomy and Physiology, Chemistry, Organic Chemistry, Physics, Economics, Statistics, Spanish, and Writing.
-Students are encouraged to contact the Center for Learning & Advancement for ways to help them become more academically Fall 2018 University Policy Handbook successful or to connect with a tutor on-ground or online.
+Students are encouraged to contact the Center for Learning & Advancement for ways to help them become more academically Spring 2019 University Policy Handbook successful or to connect with a tutor on-ground or online.
 The Center is open Monday-Friday, 8am-5pm (Arizona time), although there are several nights of extended hours which vary.
-Please contact the Center for Learning and Advancement by calling 602-639-8901, emailing them at centerforlearning@gcu.edu, or going to their website at Center for Learning and Advancement-website.
+Please contact the Center for Learning and Advancement by calling 602-639-8901, emailing them at centerforlearning@gcu.edu, or going to their website at Centerforlearning.gou.edu, or going to their website at Centerforlearning.gou.edu, or going to their website.